insinfo/galileo/packages/websocket/README.md

 **Client Use**

-This repo also provides two client libraries `browser` and `io` that extend the base `angel_client` interface, and allow you to use a very similar API on the client to that of the server.
+This repo also provides two client libraries `browser` and `io` that extend the base `galileo_client` interface, and allow you to use a very similar API on the client to that of the server.

 The provided clients also automatically try to reconnect their WebSockets when disconnected,